PeridexisErrant/DF-Walkthrough/tutorials/trading.rst

 The next likely thing to happen is that the trade liaison will want to talk to you about what goods you want.
-Feel free to suggest to the trader items you’d like (using the arrow keys to scroll and upgrade the “Want” of an item).
-Note, the more you want the item, the higher the price they will charge when they bring it, so mild suggestions for preferred items are probably better than setting the “want” meter all the way over to the right.
+Feel free to suggest to the trader items you’d like (using the arrow keys to scroll and upgrade the priority of an item).
+Note, the more you want the item, the higher the price they will charge when they bring it, so mild suggestions for preferred items are probably better than setting the meter all the way over to the right.

 The trader will also tell you what they’re interested in getting in